Hyperprosopon argenteum

 Hyperprosopon argenteum, the walleye surfperch, is a species of surfperch native to the Eastern Pacific Ocean.
 It may also be known as the bigeye perch and chinese pompano.
-They are one of three species in the genus Hyperprosopon.
+They are one of two species in the genus Hyperprosopon.

 Description

 The body of the Walleye surfperch is oval and strongly compressed.
 The head is small and the eyes are large.
 The mouth is small and slanted upwards.
 Its normal colouration is silver with faint dusky shading on the back, and may possess broken, vertical bars on its side.